 To encourage SSI recipients to work if they can, Social Security has some incentive rules regarding how much income from working will be counted against a person's SSI benefits.
 (Learn more about the SSI income limits and countable income.)

-Certain work expenses may be deducted by blind SSI recipients from gross income from work, reducing the amount of the SSI offset.
-The list of deductible blind work expenses is much broader than deductible impairment-related work expenses, and includes withheld taxes, all meals consumed during work hours, licenses, fees and union dues related to work or a profession, adaptive devices for blind people, and all costs of purchasing and maintaining a guide dog.
-A comprehensive list of qualifying blind work expenses can be found in Social Security's "Red Book."
+Similarly, certain work expenses may be deducted by blind SSI recipients from gross income from work.
+The list of deductible blind work expenses is much broader than deductible impairment-related work expenses and includes withheld taxes, all meals consumed during work hours, licenses, fees and union dues related to work or a profession, adaptive devices for blind people, and all costs of purchasing and maintaining a guide dog.
+A comprehensive list of qualifying blind work expenses can be found in Social Security's Red Book as well.